nssuwan186-dev/Vipat-hotel/README.md

-# Wipatkanjak Hotel Management System
+# Vipatkanjak Hotel Management System

 This is a modern Hotel Management Web Application built with React, Vite, and Tailwind CSS.
 It features a Guest Interface for bookings and an Admin Dashboard for managing room status and viewing financials.